Wild and untamed beaches adorn these southern shores where towering cliffs give way to swept dunes and sheltered coves!

 Loch Ard Gorge

 Loch Ard Gorge is named after the famous 1878 shipwreck on nearby Mutton Bird Island.
-Fifty-two people were lost from the Loch Ard and only two teenage survivors were fortunate enough to be washed into the safety of the gorge.
-Other people on the ship were washed into adjacent gorges and perished.
-It is impossible to walk these trails and not be moved by the powers of nature that have shaped and the shipwreck history that defines the area.
+Fifty-two people were lost from the Loch Ard and only two teenagers were fortunate enough to survive.

 Bay of Martyrs